Hot Shelter downgrades

 Knuckles’ stage has also had a fair share of downgrades.
 For example, many lights in the fountain are missing:

-The gears in this area, which have survived the Gamecube transition with almost no damage, are broken in the PC port:
+The gears in this area, which have survived the Gamecube transition, are broken in the PC port:

 One of the spinning cylinders doesn’t render properly in the ports: